Cultural Heritage

 Extensive Consultation in Federal Review Process

-As the lead agency overseeing the multi-year federal review of the project, the USFS has recorded hundreds of consultations with communities and tribal nations since 2008.
+As the lead agency overseeing the multi-year federal review of the NEPA process of the mining project, the USFS has recorded hundreds of consultations with communities and tribal nations since 2013.
 This ongoing engagement between the US government, communities, and tribal nations’ governments have played an essential role in shaping the project.
 The USFS examine plans for the proposed mining operation with interested stakeholders, considers any impacts on cultural resources and agree on steps to avoid, minimize or mitigate them.
-We look forward to building upon this dialogue after the review process and throughout the mine life.
+We look forward to building upon this dialogue throughout the ongoing environmental review process and across all phases of mine development.

 Emory Oak Restoration & Conservation Program